maike-hb/capstone/README.md

 ## Database
 Not for production use!
 This settings are just a case study.
 Never check in the infos about user name and password of the database!
+Remove default value from variable.tf and you will be asked for the value.

 ### DB connect
 mysql -h <DB_ADDRESS> -P 3306 -u admin -p